RQ05/reservationPathway/README.md

 ## App Statment :
-A system that enables learners to book meeting rooms within the academy building.
+A system that enables academic staff to book meeting rooms within the academy building.
 ## Feature list:

 - The system contains three tables that enable the user to reserve a room.